Godfrey Mwakikagile: Early life and family

 Elijah Mwakikagile was also a first cousin of one of Tanzania's first commercial airline pilots, Oscar Mwamwaja, who was shot but survived when he was a co-pilot of an Air Tanzania plane, a Boeing 737, that was hijacked on 26 February 1982 and forced to fly from Tanzania to Britain.
 His mother was an elder sister of Oscar's father.
-And his son Godfrey is a first cousin of Brigadier-General Owen Rhodfrey Mwambapa, a graduate of Sandhurst, a royal military academy in the United Kingdom, and head of the Tanzania Military Academy, an army officers' training school at Monduli in Arusha Region.
-Owen's father was an elder brother of Godfrey's mother.
+Elijah was also a first cousin of Absalom Mwaibanje, a senior officer in Tanzania's intelligence service since the early years of Tanganyika's independence whose father, Simon Eliakim Mwaibanje, was a younger brother of Elijah's mother.
+Simon supported his nephew Elijah and paid for his education from Tukuyu Primary School to Malangali Secondary School.
+And Elijah's son Godfrey is a first cousin of Brigadier-General Owen Rhodfrey Mwambapa, a graduate of Sandhurst, a royal military academy in the United Kingdom, who was head of the Tanzania Military Academy, an army officers' training school at Monduli in Arusha Region.
+Owen's father Johann Chonde Mwambapa was an elder brother of Godfrey's mother, the last-born in her family.
+He helped raise her after their parents died and even ruled against her getting married at the age of seventeen.
+He said she was too young to get married.
+He was 13 years older than she was.
+She went to live with him after their parents died and helped to take care of her nephew Owen who was born when she was already living there.

+She had four elder brothers and two sisters.
+One of her elder brothers, Benjamin Mwambapa who was the younger brother of Owen's father, became head of the Criminal Investigation Department (CID) for Rungwe District soon after independence and worked at the police station in the town of Tukuyu with the district police chief Robert Kaswende, Elijah Mwakikagile's friend since the early 1940s.
+Earlier, Benjamin Mwambapa worked for E. N. Brend, head of the Special Branch, an intelligence unit, for Lake Province at the police station in the provincial capital Mwanza during colonial rule.